Free Shipping on Orders Over $100

 - Brush off dirt and debris with soft bristled brush (preferably horsehair).
 Make sure to get into all gaps and crevasses

-- Dip cloth into the water then into saddle soap and work soap into a lather
+- Dip cloth into the water then into saddle soap and work soap into a lather.

-- Saddle soap contains a mild soap in addition to leather conditioning and softening ingredients like lanolin, beeswax, and oils
+Saddle soap contains a mild soap in addition to leather conditioning and softening ingredients like lanolin, beeswax, and oils - With horsehair brush covered in saddle soap and water, lightly scrub surfaces of leather shoe in circular motion.

-- Before the first application, test any new cleaning agent in an inconspicuous area of the shoe to ensure there is no discoloration or ill effects on the leather
+Before the first application, test any new cleaning agent in an inconspicuous area of the shoe to ensure there is no discoloration or ill effects on the leather - If you don’t have saddle soap, you can use white toothpaste (avoid gels, paste with color, and those with a strong odor)

 - For larger boots, section into 4-5 main areas and clean one area at a time